 The Ascending Investigator grant is for excellent and independent associate professors who have the ambition and potential to rise to the highest international level within their research fields.
 Applicants should have their own research group and individual research profile and are expected to have a documented track record of peer-reviewed research with a high impact, and must at the time of application have senior authorships.
 Ideally, after their PhD degree, applicants should have approximately 7-15 years of subsequent research experience (parental leave excluded).

-- The applicant should be an associate professor.
-Applications from assistant professors, senior researchers or people in similar research positions will be considered if the applications are meeting all the other requirements in this call.
-Professors, including MSO, cannot apply for this particular call – but can apply for the ‘Distinguished Investigator’ grant.
+- Applicants should be associate professors.
+Applications from assistant professors, senior researchers or people in similar research positions will be considered if the application meet all the other requirements in this call.
+Professors, including MSO, cannot apply for this particular call – but can apply for Novo Nordisk Foundation’s Distinguished Investigator grant.

 - During the project, applicants must be primarily employed, and have their primary research group, in Denmark.

 - The project must be anchored at a university, hospital or other non-profit research institution in Denmark.

 - Recipients of this grant must contribute to the pre-graduate teaching environment at their host institution.
 An Ascending Investigator grant must not be used to cover a teaching substitute for the applicant.

 Applications must be completed and submitted using the Foundation’s electronic application system.
 Selected candidates will be invited for an interview.